badalharit/Audio-To-Text-WebLLM/audio-quest-ans-demo/Readme.md

 ## Tips for Extension

-- Integrate with cloud LLM APIs for high quality answers if you need production-grade performance.
+- Integrate with cloud LLM APIs for high-quality answers if you need production-grade performance.
 - Experiment with different public ONNX/text-generation models listed on Hugging Face.
 - Add UI features: streaming transcription, stop/start toggles, or context input for better Q&A.